SAP-samples/cap-local-development-workshop/exercises/04/README.md

-# Exercise 04 - local messaging and events
+# Exercise 04 - a first look at local messaging and events

 In [The Art and Science of CAP] series Daniel Hutzel shared with us many of the influences that informed CAP's design, and explained in great detail some of the core axioms.
 There are key philosophical truths that are inherent in what CAP is, two of which are: